lucasheriques/g2i-project/README.md

 $ expo start
 ```

-You can also just downloadthe Expo app in your smartphone, and run it from the published project:
+You can also just download the Expo app in your smartphone, and run from the published project:
 [here's the link](https://expo.io/@lucasheriques/g2i-project).

 ## Technologies used